Contact us

 Meet our Undergraduate Research Ambassadors

 URSCA’s Undergraduate Research Ambassadors are a select team of past and current recipients of URSCA grants and fellowships who have been trained to provide mentorship, guidance, and support to their peers at every stage of the research journey.
-Undergraduate Research Ambassadors hold regular drop-in hours; organize workshops, conversations, and panel discussions; and represent URSCA at various campus events.
+Undergraduate Research Ambassadors hold regular office hours; organize workshops, conversations, and panel discussions; and represent URSCA at various campus events.

 Natural Sciences